Webhikers-Docs/bootstrap-vue-cf7/README.md

 3. Add a `bootstrap-vue` form or a custom form as a child component for `BootstrapVueCF7`.

-Form input names **MUST** exactly match with the form field names that you received in our instructions.
+Form input names **MUST** exactly match with the form field names that you received in our project-related data.
 Otherwise they won't be validated by the server.

 ```vue
 <template>